JoyTaribagshaw/module-1-capstone-project/README.md

   ### Run tests

-To run tests, click on inspect to open the browser dev tools where you can inspect the entire HTML and CSS code.
+To run tests, click on inspect to open the browser dev tools where you can inspect the entire HTML and CSS code and the console for JavaScript code.

 ### Deployment